Quick search filter for DELL servers

 RAID 0 provides high performance in both read and write operations.
 There is no overhead caused by parity checking.

-The entire amount of memory is used, there are no overheads.
+The entire memory is used, there are no overhead costs.

 Disadvantages

-If one drive fails, all data in the RAID 0 array will be lost.
+If one disk fails, all data in the RAID 0 array will be lost.

-It should not be used for critical systems.
+It should not be used for mission-critical systems.

 Best use:

-RAID 0 is ideal for non-critical storage of data that must be read/written at high speed, for example, for image retouching or a video editing station.
+RAID 0 is ideal for non-critical data storage that needs to be read/written at high speed, such as in image retouching or video editing stations.

-If you want to use RAID 0 exclusively to pool storage capacity on a single volume, consider connecting one drive to the folder path of another drive.
-This is supported on Linux, OS X as well as Windows and has the advantage that the failure of one drive does not affect the data on the second drive or SSD.
+If you want to use RAID 0 solely to pool storage capacity in a single volume, consider mapping one drive to a folder path on another drive.
+This is supported on Linux, OS X, and Windows, and has the advantage that a failure on one drive does not affect the data on the other drive or SSD.

-Data is stored twice by writing to both a data disk (or set of data disks) and a mirrored disk (or set of disks).
-In the event of a disk failure, the controller uses the data disk or mirrored disk to recover the data and continue operation.
-You need at least 2 drives for a RAID 1 array.
+Data is stored twice, written to both the data disk (or set of data disks) and the mirror disk (or set of disks).
+If a disk fails, the controller uses the data disk or mirror disk to recover the data and continue operation.
+You need at least 2 disks for a RAID 1 array.

 Advantages

-RAID 1 offers excellent read speeds and write speeds comparable to a single drive.
+RAID 1 offers excellent read and write speeds comparable to a single disk.

-In the event of a disk failure, the data does not need to be rebuilt, it just needs to be copied to a new disk.
+In the event of a disk failure, the data does not need to be rebuilt, it simply needs to be copied to the new disk.

 RAID 1 is a very simple technology.